CPD $n$th roots of subnormal operators are subnormal: Introduction

 The celebrated characterization of subnormality due to Lambert states that a bounded operator $T$ on a Hilbert space $\hh$ is subnormal if and only if, for every $h \in \hh$, the sequence $\{\|T^n h\|^2\}_{n=0}^{\infty}$ is positive definite as a function on the additive semigroup of all nonnegative integers $\zbb_+$ (see \cite{Lam76}; see also \cite[Theorem~7]{Sto-Szaf89}).
 In the harmonic analysis on $*$-semigroups developed in \cite{B-C-R}, conditionally positive definite functions emerge as fundamental objects.
 Inspired by this, conditionally positive definite (CPD) operators were introduced and studied in \cite{J-J-S22}.
 An operator $T$ is said to be CPD if, for every $h \in \hh$, the sequence $\{\|T^n h\|^2\}_{n=0}^{\infty}$ is conditionally positive definite as a function on the semigroup $\zbb_+$.
 The class of CPD operators contains, in particular, subnormal operators \cite{hal50,Con91}, complete hypercontractions of order $2$ \cite{Cha-Sh15}, $3$-isometries \cite{Ag-St1,Ag-St2,Ag-St3}, and many others.

-The central aim of the $n$th root problem considered above is to investigate which classes of operators, say $\EuScript{A}$, are invariant under taking $n$th roots within a prescribed class of operators, say $\EuScript{B}$.
-In this paper, we focus on the case in which $\EuScript{B}$ is the class of CPD operators, while $\EuScript{A}$ ranges over subnormal, quasinormal, normal and $3$-isometric operators.
-The main result in this direction is as follows. \begin{theorem} Let $n \Ge 2$ be an integer, and let $T \in \ogr{\mathcal{H}}$ be a CPD operator such that $T^n$ is subnormal $($resp., quasinormal, normal, or a $3$-isometry$)$.
+The central aim of the $n$th-root problem is to determine which classes of operators, say $\EuScript{A}$, are invariant under taking $n$th roots within a prescribed class of operators, say $\EuScript{B}$, where $\EuScript{A}\subseteq\EuScript{B}$.
+In this paper, we focus on the case where $\EuScript{B}$ is the class of CPD operators, while $\EuScript{A}$ ranges over the classes of subnormal, quasinormal, normal, and $3$-isometric operators.
+Our main result in this direction is as follows. \begin{theorem} Let $n \Ge 2$ be an integer, and let $T \in \ogr{\mathcal{H}}$ be a CPD operator such that $T^n$ is subnormal $($resp., quasinormal, normal, or a $3$-isometry$)$.
 Then $T$ is subnormal $($resp., quasinormal, normal, or a $3$-isometry$)$. \end{theorem} The proof of Theorem~\ref{twes} is divided into four parts, corresponding to the four cases in the theorem, and is carried out in Section~\ref{Sec.4} (Theorem~\ref{thp1} and Corollary~\ref{thpc}) and Section~\ref{Sec.5} (Theorems~\ref{thp5} and~\ref{thp52}).
 In Section~\ref{Sec.3}, we provide characterizations of quasinormal and normal operators in terms of their CPD property and the structure of the representing triplet (see Theorem~\ref{thp3} and Proposition~\ref{thp3b}).
 In Section~\ref{Sec.6}, we show, both by a purely theoretical argument and by concrete examples, that the classes of CPD operators and normaloid operators are distinct, in the sense that neither is contained in the other.